-If you wish to configure more UTRED30-16 units with the same configuration, insert the next loggers into USB sockets, wait until they are ready for configuration and click Repeat Configure.
+If you wish to configure more UTREL30-16 units with the same configuration, insert the next loggers into USB sockets, wait until they are ready for configuration and click Repeat Configure.
+Alternatively, you can use the Profile function to configure multiple units with the same settings.

-You can upload the configuration to a UTRED30-16 logger as often as required.
+You can upload the configuration to a UTREL30-16 logger as often as required.

-Adding the Probes and the Power Supply
+Adding the Probe and the Power Supply

-Before the UTRED30-16 can record temperature data you will need to connect an external probe.
-The UTRED30-16 accepts any ST100 probe (including an STX50 extension).
+Before the UTREL30-16 can record temperature data you will need to connect an external probe.